 How To Claim Compensation For A Brain Injury Due To Carbon Monoxide Poisoning?
 Can I Claim?

-Carbon Monoxide is frequently called the silent killer.
-This is partly because as a colourless, tasteless, and odourless gas.
-It is extremely dangerous, causing many people to be injured or killed each year.
-Even a small exposure to carbon monoxide in the home, your workplace, or your car could cause a brain injury due to carbon monoxide poisoning.
+Many refer to carbon monoxide as a silent killer.
+This is partly because it’s a colourless, tasteless, and odorless gas.
+Furthermore, it’s extremely dangerous, causing many people to suffer injuries or even die each year.
+Even minimal exposure to carbon monoxide in the home, workplace or car could cause a brain injury due to carbon monoxide poisoning.

-To find out more about how to make a brain injury due to carbon monoxide poisoning claim, as well as to find out how much your claim could be worth, talk to our team today by calling 0800 073 8804.
+To find out more about making a brain injury due to carbon monoxide poisoning claim, as well as to find out how much your claim could be worth, talk to our team today by calling 0800 073 8804.

 Select A Section

-- A Guide To Claims For Brain Injuries Due To Carbon Monoxide Poisoning
+- Brain Injuries Caused By Carbon Monoxide Poisoning

 - What Is Carbon Monoxide Poisoning And What Are The Symptoms?

-- Statistics For Brain Damage Due To Carbon Monoxide Poisoning
+- Statistics On Brain Damage Caused By Carbon Monoxide Poisoning

-- Brain Injury Due To Carbon Monoxide Poisoning At Work
+- Brain Injury Caused By Carbon Monoxide Poisoning At Work

-- Brain Injury Due To Carbon Monoxide Poisoning At Home
+- Brain Injury Caused By Carbon Monoxide Poisoning At Home

-- How To Begin Claiming Compensation For Brain Injuries Caused By Carbon Monoxide
+- How To Claim Compensation For Brain Damage Caused By Carbon Monoxide

-- What Can I Include In A Brain Injury Due To Carbon Monoxide Poisoning Claim
+- What Can I Include In A Claim For A Brain Injury Caused By Carbon Monoxide

 - Carbon Monoxide Poisoning Settlements For Brain Damage

-- No Win No Fee CO Poisoning & Brain Damage Claims
+- No Win No Fee Claims For Carbon Monoxide Damage

 - Contact Us Today To Start Your Claim For Free

-In this guide to claims for a brain injury due to carbon monoxide poisoning we will look at what carbon monoxide poisoning is, what the symptoms of poisoning, how it can be treated and the long-term effect it may have on you as well as provide answers to whether you can sue your employer for carbon monoxide poisoning or make a claim for carbon monoxide poisoning at home.
+In this guide to claims for a brain injury due to carbon monoxide poisoning, we will look at what carbon monoxide poisoning is, what the symptoms of poisoning, how it can be treated and the long-term effect it may have on you, as well as provide answers to whether you can sue your employer for carbon monoxide poisoning or submit a claim for carbon monoxide poisoning at home.

 Carbon monoxide poisoning leading to brain injuries can typically happen in places such as:

-- Homes with gas appliances which have not been properly maintained.
+- Homes with gas appliances that have not been properly maintained.

 - Appliances using gas in the workplace.

-- Garages and any space where a car in kept (with the engine being used) in a confined space without adequate ventilation.
+- Garages and any space where a car is kept (with the engine used) in a confined space without adequate ventilation.

 This means that the amount of oxygen being carried around your body and how much oxygen your blood can potentially carry is constricted.
 The heart and brain are the organs most exposed to damage by lack of oxygen.
-People who are most susceptible to carbon monoxide poisoning are women who are pregnant, and the baby they are carrying.
+People who are most susceptible to carbon monoxide poisoning are pregnant women and the baby they are carrying.